Sofia-Ortega/ParallelComputingProject/Report.md

  1. I was also confused on comp_small and comm_small for mergesort.
 I feel that everything is a large computation and a large communication.
  2. Would you guys have any good resources on how the CUDA verson of mergesort works that goes into the details.
 I was unable to find any great resources and find the code a little bit confusing.

-## Odd Even Transposition Sort
+## Bitonic Sort

 ### MPI

 #### Summary

 The input gets generated using a for loop that picks random numbers between 0 and 99.
-The data is evenly distributed across all the processers, the odd even phases are then used to swap as needed, followed by the processes communicating with each other to exchange data until it is sorted.
+The data is evenly distributed across all the processers, then a bitonic sequence is constructed, followed by the processes communicating with each other to exchange data until it is sorted.

 The input is
 #### Running